Siiseli/tictactoe-backend/README.md

     - ```docker-compose build tictactoe```
     - ```docker-compose up tictactoe```
 - Server is now available at http://localhost:8080
+- API documentation with Swagger is available at http://localhost:8080/swagger/index.html

 If you just want to build the container for later use: